eventnetusa/eventnet/src/_work/humana-pop-up-guidance-centers.md

 content_section:
   - text_block_markdown: >-
-      Humana, a leading U.S. health insurance provider, partnered with EventNetUSA to produce and operate a multi-market *Pop-Up Guidance Center Program* for activating Medicare-eligible Seniors.
+      Humana, a leading U.S. health insurance provider, partnered with EventNetUSA in 2016 to produce and operate the national&nbsp;*Pop-Up Guidance Center Program* for activating Medicare-eligible Seniors.

-      &nbsp;

       Humana’s Pop-Up Guidance Center events take place in shopping malls, where